 The injuries associated with distracted driving can range from minor to severe.
 An experienced distracted driving accident attorney can help you estimate your current and future losses related to the accident.

-An attorney can help you avoid accepting a low first offer made by an insurance company.
-The CEO Lawyer is not afraid to reject lowball offers, demonstrate your damages in full through evidence, and take the insurance company representing the distracted driver to court if needed.
+An attorney can also help you avoid accepting a low first offer made by an insurance company.
+At the CEO Lawyer Personal Injury Law Firm, our legal team is prepared to reject lowball offers, demonstrate your damages in full through evidence, and take the insurance company representing the distracted driver to court if needed.

 Examples of damages that can be sought through a personal injury claim include: